ktsim/mcp-demo/README.md

-# Hello World & Calculator Web App
+# Hello World & Advanced Calculator Web App

-A simple web application that combines a Hello World greeting display with a functional calculator.
+A web application that combines a Hello World greeting display with a feature-rich calculator.

 ## Features